Houses of Parliament and Big Ben, London

 Parliament is open to all members of the UK public and overseas visitors.
 You can watch laws being made, attend debates and committees, tour the buildings, and if you’re a resident of the UK, climb the clock tower.
 I’ve never been to a debate or on a tour, but I’m lucky that my job has led to me being invited to receptions here on several occasions.
 There is an incredible sense of history in this building – echoes of the weighty decisions that have been made here, the great statesmen and women who’ve walked these corridors, the major events witnessed here.
 If you get the opportunity to go inside I would certainly recommend it if you have any interest in history or in politics.

-To attend a debate you simply need to join the queue outside St Stephen’s entrance, although you may need to wait an hour or more.
+To attend a debate on most days you simply need to join the queue outside St Stephen’s entrance, although you may need to wait an hour or two.
 Make sure you check that the House is sitting though – details are available on the website below, including recess dates.
+And because Prime Minister's Question Time (on a Wednesday morning) is by far the liveliest and most popular session of every week, you can't just turn up for that.
+Admission is usually only available for UK residents and should be arranged in advance via their MP, though both overseas visitors and UK residents without tickets can queue but will only gain entrance if there is space after ticket-holders.
 Security these days of course is very tight, so come prepared for your bags, and your body, to be searched.

 Just about every tourist will find their way to the Houses of Parliament and Big Ben at some point during their visit.
 So, here's a few facts and figures about this most well known and much loved London landmark:

 The name "Big Ben" does not refer to the entire tower - just the huge bell.

 It is commonly believed that the bell is named after Sir Benjamin Hall - a politician of the time and who was also the Parliamentary Commissioner of Works.